shrikantnagori/dotsh/vcs/git.md

 # Pull latest changes from remote
 $ git pull origin master

-# Rebase your branch onto master and merge any conflicts if any
+# Merge your branch onto master and resolve conflicts if any
-$ git reabse <test_branch>
+$ git merge <test_branch>

 # Push out your changes
 $ git push